Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Adam Mann

-Once you see a Puli for the first time, you’ll never forget them.
+Once you see the Puli dog breed for the first time, you’ll never forget them.
 Their corded fur is as unique as it gets, and it is the perfect match for their unique personalities.
 They’re considered hypoallergenic dogs (although no dog is truly hypoallergenic) that are incredibly adorable but also come with their own challenges when caring for them.
-Let’s learn more about them, including their temperament, appearance, food and exercise requirements, and more, down below.
+Let’s learn more about the Puli dog, including their temperament, appearance, food and exercise requirements, and more, down below.

 Breed Overview